 The annual cost of addictions can be overwhelming for families and those around them.
 In fact, these costs are not only financial, but also personal.
 When it comes to substance abuse, your friendships and professional lives are affected, as well as your pockets.

-According to U.S. News, the annual economic impact of the misuse of prescription drugs, illicit drugs, and alcohol is over $442 billion.
+, the annual economic impact of the misuse of prescription drugs, illicit drugs, and alcohol is over $442 billion.
 However, there are many others costs substance abuse takes on society.

 Personal Annual Cost of Addictions